Workplace Violence Prevention Plan (WVPP)

 ---|---|---|---|---|

 Diane Sweeney | Director, Benefits | Approves the final plan and any major changes.
 Ensures access of the WVPP to the community on the USF website.
 Informs Public Safety of all threats or acts of violence reported to Human Resources, advises Public Safety regarding concerns about violent and potentially violent employees, applies appropriate administrative and disciplinary action to employees who make a threat of violence or commit an act of violence against a member of the campus community, and may assist with investigations.
-In consultation with the Public Safety team, reviews & updates WVPP online training materials as needed.
-HR provides training and manages training records. | (415) 422-2440 | sweeney@usfca.edu |
+In consultation with the Public Safety team, reviews & updates WVPP online training materials annually and as needed.
+HR provides WVPP training platform and manages compliance of the WVPP training requirement for non-student employees. | 415-422-2440 | sweeney@usfca.edu |

-Greg Yee | Director of Campus Resilience | Identifies workplace violence related hazards.
-Maintains the Workplace Violent Incident Log and ensures compliance.
-Reviews training content with HR as needed but at least annually. | (415) 422-4047 | gbyee@usfca.edu |
+Greg Yee | Director of Campus Resilience | In addition to periodic and post-incident inspections, identifies and reports workplace violence related hazards to the Health and Safety committee.
+Ensures the Workplace Violent Incident Logs are maintained, retained and available as required.
+Reviews training content with HR as needed but at least annually |

 Daniel Lawson | Senior Director, Public Safety | Responsible for receiving WVPP reports, coordinates emergency response and investigation of incidents; investigates workplace violence related hazards, conducts safety inspections and communicates with other employees about the plan. | 415-422-4222 | lawson@usfca.edu |

 Melissa Diaz | Director, Risk Management | Directs discussion on safety, security, and potential workplace violence hazards with the Health and Safety Committee.
 Ensures that the Committee agenda includes discussion of safety, security issues, and potential workplace violence hazards.
-Ensures that all employees’ concerns and feedback are forwarded to the appropriate departments | 415-422-5899 | mddiaz2@usfca.edu |
+Ensures that all employees’ concerns and feedback are forwarded to the appropriate departments. | 415-422-5899 | mddiaz2@usfca.edu |

 University of San Francisco promulgates the following policies and procedures to obtain the active involvement of employees and authorized employee representatives in developing and implementing the plan.
 It is the responsibility of every member of the campus community to take any act of violence or threat of violence seriously and to immediately report workplace violence or threats of violence to the USF Public Safety department at (415) 422-2911.